exqt/animal-chess/README.md

 Feel free to leave a issue on [the Issue Page](https://github.com/exqt/animal-chess/issues)!

 ## LICENSE
-I don't have a license for this game.
 You can only use this for personal usage.